kokkos/kokkos-core-wiki/API-Reference/Kokkos::View.md

 #### Spaces
- *  `execution_space`: Execution Space associated with the view.
-Will be used for performing view initialization, and certain deep_copy operations.
+ *  `execution_space`: Execution Space associated with the view, will be used for performing view initialization, and certain deep_copy operations.
  *  `memory_space`: Data storage location type.
  *  `device_type`: the compound type defined by `Device<execution_space,memory_space>`
  *  `memory_traits`: The memory traits of the view.